agplusman/kata-gpt/kata.md

 H. Architectural decision records (ADRs)
 Use the guide in the attached ADR.txt to document all the key decisions made in steps A through G (one ADR per decision) using the ADR.txt framework attached.
 In addition, write one for each component.

+I. Create a story arc covering our solution using the framework in story.txt by providing a one sentence for each of the 10 points.

 To conclude, offer the user more details on setting up a particular service, cost optimization strategies, or security best practices.